idleberg/atom-service-fetch/README.md

 Have you ever thought that your Atom package should perform HTTP requests [using web workers][Web Workers]?
 Would it be great if you could use the standard [Fetch API][Fetch API] and *something* would handle the web worker part for you?

 This package is service provider that aims to achieve that.
-You use a common interface, the services handles the rest.
+You use a common interface, the service handles the rest.
 Let's take a look at this through an example implementation.

 To consume the service in your package, add the following to your `package.json`: